moostjs/moostjs/docs/moost/resolvers.md

     }
 }
 ```
-In the above example, we define a new resolver decorator called `CurrentDate`.
+In this example, we make a new resolver decorator named `CurrentDate`.
-This resolver utilizes the `@Resolve` decorator provided by Moost to create a resolver function that returns the current date in ISO string format.
+This resolver uses the `@Resolve` decorator given by Moost to make a resolver function that gives the current date in an ISO string format.

-To use the `CurrentDate` resolver, we apply it as a decorator to the date parameter in the handler method of the `MyController` class.
+When we want to use the `CurrentDate` resolver, we use it as a decorator for the date parameter in the handler method of the `MyController` class.
-The resolver will automatically invoke the provided callback function `(() => new Date().toISOString())` and inject the result (current date) into the date parameter.
+The resolver will run the callback function `(() => new Date().toISOString())` on its own and put the result (current date) into the date parameter.

-## Should you use resolvers?
+## Should I Be Using Resolvers?

-DI and resolvers in Moost not only enhance the design of your application and unify data
+Using DI and resolvers in Moost can not only make your application look good and pull out data in the same way,
-extractions but also play a crucial role in facilitating effective unit testing.
+but it also helps make it easy to do unit testing properly.
-By utilizing DI and resolvers, you can easily create comprehensive unit tests that ensure the correctness and reliability of your application's logic.
+With DI and resolvers, you can write unit tests that make sure your application logic works like it should.

-During unit testing, developers can manually create instances of the required classes,
+During unit testing, developers can make instances of needed classes themselves.
-allowing them to provide specific test-case states and achieve precise testing of individual components.
+This lets them give specific states for test cases and test individual components exactly.
-When calling event handlers in unit tests, resolvers are bypassed, giving developers the
-freedom to explicitly provide all necessary arguments to the event handler.
+When running event handlers in unit tests, resolvers get skipped, letting developers give all the needed arguments to the event handler themselves.
-This level of control enables isolated testing of specific functionalities and ensures consistent and reliable testing for each test case.
+This control lets you test specific features in isolation and makes sure testing is consistent and reliable for each test case.